forwhat-rbx/clannr/README.md

 This project started life as [LengoLabs’ Qbot](https://docs.lengolabs.com) (MIT-licensed).
 All original copyright remains with LengoLabs; this fork is independently maintained.
 A big thank you to them for still having their documents open and readily available for use.
 I will be heavily relying on them to be able to show you how to install this bot for yourself.

-Clannr is a fast, modular Discord–Roblox rank management bot that’s simple to configure yet packed with powerful features.
-Manage your group’s roles and rank syncing effortlessly without any branding or fees.

 ## Installation

 You can follow the [environment setup](https://docs.lengolabs.com/docs/environment-setup) from the original creators of the bot.